 Spanish dress code

 The way you present yourself is of critical importance when dealing with Spanish business people.
-Spaniards usually spend quite some time and money on their outfit and appearance.
+Spaniards usually spend a fair amount of time and money on their outfit and appearance.
 Business dress is classic, professional and conventional.
 Suits usually come in dark colours, although lighter colours are not necessarily avoided.
-Women wear suits too, either with skirt or trousers.
-There can be an emphasis on accessories and make up, yet it should never be flashy.
+Women wear suits too, either with a skirt or trousers.
+Accessories and make up are fine.

-Lunch and dinner are important when doing business in Spain.
+Lunch and dinner are an important part of the business culture in Spain.
 They are used to getting to know people better.
 Spaniards rarely invite (business) friends to their home; instead they prefer to meet in a restaurant or café.

 Long lunch breaks and dinners are common.
 Even in a business context, people generally will not start discussing business before coffee has been served.
 First you enjoy the food and the company and talk about anything but serious matters!